Nisxzn/Medical-Note-Classifier/README.md

 > **Diabetes**

 ---
-*Created for academic assignment purposes.*
+*Created by nisxzn for academic assignment purposes.*